 We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.
 But we may receive compensation when you click links on our site.
 Learn more about how we make money from our partners.

 Guide to the Star Alliance Global Airline Network

-Maximize your frequent flyer rewards with an airline network that’s 28 strong.
+Maximize your frequent flyer rewards with 28 member airlines.

 Star Alliance Member Airlines

 Airlines that are part of the Star Alliance include the following:

 - Air India

 - Austrian Airlines

 - Avianca Brasil